Fulton County traffic blitz results

 Blitz results:

-The Fulton County Sheriff's Office conducted a traffic enforcement blitz from March 1-13.
-Deputies who worked this blitz made 16 traffic stops and issued five citations, three for speed violations, one for driving under suspension and one left of center violation.
-Deputies also issued 12 warnings during the blitz.
+The Fulton County Sheriff's Office conducted a traffic enforcement blitz from March 12-18.
+Deputies who worked this blitz made 42 traffic stops and issued four citations, all for speed violations.
+Deputies also issued 38 warnings, seized marijuana on two traffic stops and stopped a road-rage incident on another during the blitz.

 Traffic enforcement blitzes are paid for from a grant that the sheriff's office received from the Ohio Department of Public Safety.